raspibolt/raspibolt/bitcoin-core.md

   >      CGroup: /system.slice/bitcoind.service
   >              `-2317 /usr/local/bin/bitcoind -daemon -pid=/run/bitcoind/bitcoind.pid -conf=/home/bitcoin/.bitcoin/bitcoin.conf > -datadir=/home/bitcoin/.bitcoin
   >
-  > Warning: some journal files were not opened due to insufficient permissions.
   ```

 * Check if the permission cookie can be accessed by the group "bitcoin".